 Love to sing?
 Organize a caroling group!
 Grab your family and your favorite holiday tunes to surprise a doorstep with cheer!

 That’s right, YOU are the present.
 Your presence – whether it’s with family members, a lonely friend, or even a complete stranger can make a huge impact this holiday season.
 SunTrust can help.
 Rethinking how you spend your money and your time can help you feel less stressed so that you can give your presence this holiday season with open arms.
-So this holiday season SunTrust’s onUp movement is providing you with tools: from expert advice to family budget worksheets to a useful holiday planning guide so you can make the most of this holiday season with your family.
+So this holiday season SunTrust’s onUp movement is providing you with tools: from expert advice to family budget worksheets so you can make the most of this holiday season with your family.

 Head over to the SunTrust onUp website to get started on ways that you can Rethink Holiday Generosity with less stress and more focus on the things that matter most.
 And spread the love this holiday season with more ways families can give back.